 Events & Programs

 The Smith years are ones of growth and change.
-The years you spend here as a student allow for new experiences, new directions, and new challenges.
-It is often a time of questioning.
-We offer many events and gatherings to foster learning and dialogue.
-These programs may combine prayer, reflection, discussion and self-discovery, giving students encouragement for a lifetime of spiritual development.
+The time you spend here as a student allows for new experiences, new directions, new challenges, and often, questioning.
+We offer weekly programming and other religious and spiritual events to foster learning and dialogue.
+These programs may combine reflection, discussion, prayer and self-discovery, giving students encouragement for a lifetime of spiritual development.

 Local Congregations & Places of Worship